Skip to content Skip to footer navigation

 Fact-checked

-Housing costs aside, the bulk of our hard-earned cash goes towards buying groceries.
+Housing costs aside, the bulk of Australians' hard-earned cash goes towards buying groceries.

 How we choose supermarket locations

-All up our undercover shoppers visit more than 120 supermarkets – Coles, Woolworths, Aldi and IGA stores – in more than 30 locations across Australia.
+All up our mystery shoppers visit 104 supermarkets – Coles, Woolworths, Aldi and IGA stores – in 27 locations across Australia.

 How we compile our shopping list

-In compiling our grocery list we first study retail sales data to make sure we include items regularly purchased by average Australians.
-The intent is to compile a list of commonly purchased items that we can compare on price, rather than a basket that's representative of an average weekly shop.
+In compiling our grocery list we include items regularly purchased by average Australians.
+The intent is to compare the prices of commonly bought items, rather than creating a basket that's representative of an average weekly shop.

-Basket items are also selected to give good coverage of grocery categories: from beverages, bread, cereal, confectionery, canned fish, frozen veg, pasta, chilled dairy and snacks, right through to household cleaning products.
+Basket items are also selected to give good coverage of grocery categories, including fresh food, beverages (tea), bread, cereal, frozen veg, pasta, chilled dairy and tinned foods.

-We record the pack price for all packaged items, and the unit price (price per kg) for loose items such as bananas and broccoli.
-The fresh fruit and veg items are chosen for being commonly purchased.
-We keep the number of these items to a minimum because the quality of fresh produce can vary widely across stores and geography, creating too many variables for a fair price comparison.
+The fresh fruit and veg items are included because they're commonly bought, but we keep the number of these items to a minimum because the quality and availability of fresh produce can vary widely across stores and geography, creating too many variables for a fair price comparison.

 The CHOICE shopping list gives you a full list of the grocery items we price.